tvdboom/ATOM/docs_sources/faq.md

 # Frequently asked questions
 ----------------------------

-Here we try to give some answers to questions that have popped up regularly.
-If you have any other questions, don't hesitate to post them on the [slack channel](https://join.slack.com/t/atom-alm7229/shared_invite/zt-upd8uc0z-LL63MzBWxFf5tVWOGCBY5g)!
+Here we try to give answers to some questions that have popped up regularly.
+If you have any other questions, don't hesitate to create a new [discussion](https://github.com/tvdboom/ATOM/discussions) or post them on the [slack channel](https://join.slack.com/t/atom-alm7229/shared_invite/zt-upd8uc0z-LL63MzBWxFf5tVWOGCBY5g)!